mbm-phd/mbm-phd.github.io/_pages/about.md

 News
 ======
-[December 2025]: Paper titled "Irreversibility of extreme precipitation intensity in global monsoon areas under multiple carbon neutrality scenarios" is accepted in the Weather and Climate Extremes.
+**December 2025:** Paper titled "Irreversibility of extreme precipitation intensity in global monsoon areas under multiple carbon neutrality scenarios" is accepted in the Weather and Climate Extremes.